zimkies/dotfiles/README.markdown

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+To turn on zsh, open your terminal preferences and change the "Shell opens with" command to `/bin/zsh`

+Also on startup, you should open with settings "Homebrew" to make things look hacker-y

 ## topical